 “The Oceanbird vessels will have wings where we normally receive pilots arriving by helicopters, so it was important to find a new winch area.
 We also need to be able to use a helicopter in cases of sickness, accidents or other emergency among the crew.”

 Future Oceanbird sailors

-Of course, he has also given a lot of thought to preparation of a future crew.
-He shares the opinion of Wallenius Marine HR, that it will be necessary with a special training program and a hand-picked crew.
+Of course, he has also given a lot of thought to preparation of a future crew, and is convinced that it will be necessary with a special training program and a hand-picked crew.

 “This crew must really be up for the challenge.
 They must know how to get maximal power exchange from the wind.
 The power that drives the vessel forward will not be under water, but on the deck.
 It might sound simple, but it is a different mindset.
 The commanders on the bridge also need to understand the technique behind the sailing system, if something doesn’t go according to plan.”

-That is the kind of crew that he is hoping to lead as Master of the maiden voyage.
+That is the kind of crew that he is hoping to lead as Captain of the maiden voyage.
 He considers it as closing a circle, both for himself and for shipping in general.

 “In the beginning, all vessels were powered by the wind.
 For the last century vessels have been powered by engine, but now it is time to once again use a power, which is renewable, for free and very efficient.”

 Ulf Deutgen got in touch with Wallenius in the late 80’s when he was working on m/s Shamrock, a sailing school ship which is sponsored by Wallenius.
 Since 2003, he has been working as Captain on cargo vessels managed by Wallenius Marine.
 Even if Ulf Deutgen see Oceanbird as a technological challenge, he also appreciates the sustainability agenda behind the concept.